Mostafayehya/VehiclesAPI/README.md

 # ND035-P02-VehiclesAPI-Project

-REST-based Vehicles API that communicates with a location and pricing service using Spring Boot, along with converting the existing Pricing Service API to a microservice registered on a Eureka server.
+REST-based Vehicles API that communicates with a location and pricing services. location is a traditional RESTful API webservice.
+Price is a microservice that it registered to an Eureka server.

 ## Instructions